 You are invited to attend our public meeting to voice concerns about your drinking water.
-The Citizens' Advisory Committee meets bimonthly at the District office located at 6767 Spring Road in Moorpark.
+The Citizens' Advisory Committee meets on even months at the District office located at 6767 Spring Road in Moorpark.
 If you wish to attend, please call (805) 378-3000 for the specific date and time.

-For more information about this report, or for any other questions relating to the quality of your drinking water, please contact Shane Dass, Water and Wastewater Laboratory Manager, at (805) 378-3089.
+For more information about this report, or for any other questions relating to the quality of your drinking water, please contact Jordan Corkery, Water and Wastewater Laboratory Manager, at (805) 378-3089.